orsenthil/senthil.learntosolveit.com-deploy/posts/2010/09/01/finding-a-suitable-solution.rst

 --------------------------------------------------

 Meanwhile in the Dasher mailing list, someone had mentioned that he was using Voice Recognition in composing the mail and he uses Voice Recognition and Dasher simultaneously.
-I approached him and he suggested that Voice Recognition technology has improved a lot in the recent years and suggested that we try with the latest version of Microsoft Speech software.
+I approached him and he suggested that Voice Recognition technology has improved a lot in the recent years and suggested that I try with the latest version of Microsoft Speech software.

 This required us to upgrade the speech recognition software in the operating system.
 Once we did it, we tried the Voice Recognition training program again.
 To our surprise, it worked very well for Avinash's voice and his accent was not a problem like before.
 We were just enthralled.
-We quickly finished the training and saw if we can use the voice recognition to control the computer by voice.
+He quickly finished the training and saw if he can use the voice recognition to control the computer by voice.
 However, to our disappointment, it did not recognise the correct words when Avinash was using the software.
 It was due to the way the software is designed.
-It had a huge sample space to search for and it did not identify what Avinash was trying to say.
+It had a huge sample space to search and it did not identify what Avinash was trying to say.

 Then I set about to find a software which provides a limited voice recognition